bourumir-wyngs/rs-opw-kinematics/README.md

 **Important:** The URDF reader assumes a robot with parallel base and spherical wrist and not an arbitrary robot.
 You can easily check this in the robot documentation or simply looking into the drawing.
 If the robot appears OPW compliant yet parameters are not extracted correctly, please submit a bug report, providing URDF file and expected values.
-In general, always test in simulator before feeding the output of any software to the physical robot.
+Use visualization as explained before feeding the output to the physical robot.

 # Disabling filesystem